Discover top website trends and insights for 2025

 Activities for Day 3 include:

 • Voting.
-Team members then vote for the best solution.
-Provide each member with one sticker for voting and key decision-makers with three stickers (the deciding vote) to ensure a balance of power.
-The sketch that receives the most stickers wins.
-Consider using a private ballot if you’re concerned about bias or influence.
+Everyone votes for the best solution.
+Give each member one sticker for voting and key decision-makers three stickers to ensure a balanced outcome.
+Use a private ballot if you’re worried about bias.

 • Storyboards.
-The group collaboratively creates a storyboard of five to 10 sketches illustrating how the user will interact with the chosen design.
-This series starts with the context in which the user encounters the product and concludes with a successful outcome.
+The group creates a series of sketches showing how users interact with the chosen design.
+Start with the context in which users discover your product and end with a successful outcome.

-On Day 5, the team validates the prototype with real users, or “design partners,” and focuses on uncovering usability issues and gathering critical feedback.
-Web usability expert Jakob Nielsen suggests five users as an optimal number for user testing, balancing the need for diverse input against the law of diminishing returns.
+On Day 5, the team validates the prototype with real users.
+This is where you uncover usability issues and gather crucial feedback.
+Web usability expert Jakob Nielsen suggests five users as an optimal number to balance diversity of input with diminishing returns.

-After the sprint concludes, you can schedule additional design iterations or further testing if there are specific areas where the prototype fell short.
-If the prototype meets its objectives, transition to the development phase by creating detailed design specifications, aligning with developers, or setting a development timeline.
-Consider scheduling time for the team to reflect on the sprint process to capture what worked well and what to improve for future sprints.
+After the sprint concludes, you can schedule additional design iterations or further testing if the prototype fell short in certain areas.
+If the prototype meets its objectives, move on to development by creating detailed specs, working closely with developers, or setting a development timeline.
+When you wrap up, take time to reflect on your newfound insights.
+This helps your team level up for future sprints.

 4 tips to get the most out of your design sprint